Civility theory

 Civility is mutual respect in shared responsibility.

-Actors think and act within more or less civil relationship logics and action types.
+Actors think and act within more or less civil relational logics and action types.
 The resulting action processes are fundamentally open; therefore, it is worthwhile to engage socially and politically.

 Unilateral relationship logics (interest, power or friend/enemy logic) and action types (negotiation, vertical domination, war) exhibit a comparatively low level of civility, while multilateral logics of mutual commitment, fair procedures of two-dimensional coordination and multidimensional forms of integration exhibit a comparatively high level of civility - see the following table.